NicoMarina/resource-reservation/README.md

 ## Description

-This project is a backend application to manage reservations of business resources:
+This project is a backend application to manage reservations of business resources such as meeting rooms, vehicles, and equipment.

-- Meeting rooms
-- Vehicles
-- Equipment
+This backend provides a structured reservation workflow with role-based permissions, capacity handling, and cancellation policies.
+It includes business logic for hourly and full-day reservations depending on resource type.

 It implements a REST API using Django and Django REST Framework.

-## Installation
+## Installation & Setup

 1. Clone the repository: